-The new Mercedes-Benz GLB compact SUV slots between the GLA and the GLC.
+The new for 2020 GLB compact SUV slots between Mercedes' GLA and the GLC.

 The GLB is boxier than those SUVs, with a square, upright stance.